Furkanzmc/QML-Coding-Guide/README.md

 Alternatively, you can use `Qt.include()` which copies the contents of the included file and you will not have to worry about the import sharing rules.

+As a general rule, you should avoid having unused import statements.

 #### Import Order

 When importing other modules, use the following order;